...

 3D printing allows more dexterity in designing a mold.
 Thus, mold designers and manufacturers can easily design and make molds.
 Furthermore, correcting errors after 3D printing a mold is easier due to plastic use.

-Disadvantages of Using 3D Printed Injection Mold
+Disadvantages of Using 3D Printed Molds

-Although using a 3D-printed plastic mold has its advantages, there are several situations where you need to go for other types of injection mold toolings due to their disadvantages.
+Although using a 3D-printed plastic mold has its advantages, there are several situations where you need to go for other types of mold toolings due to their disadvantages.
 Below are a few of its disadvantages:

 Shrinkage defects in printed molds